 If the document to be reviewed isn’t private, please post the review request with the context above publicly.
 Other people involved may have relevant context of their own to share.

-If you want me to send an email with a specific message to someone else (e.g., a customer), you should send me an email with:
+If you want me to send an email with a specific message to someone else (e.g., a customer), you should send an email or Slack message to me and Connor O’Brien (Chief of Staff to the CEO) with: